omasanori/skosh/README.md

-Skosh will support the POSIX shell command language and the most of the KornShell language as defined in *The New KornShell Command and Programming Language* by Morris I. Bolsky and David G. Korn (1993).
+Skosh will support the POSIX shell command language and the most of the KornShell language as defined in *The New KornShell Command and Programming Language* by Morris I. Bolsky and David G. Korn.
 In addition to the POSIX and KornShell modes, we will implement a modern language suitable for both interactive and non-interactive use cases.